Tribal and Indigenous Peoples

 Native American Information Papers

-The ACHP’s OTIP staff supports the ACHP in a number of ways, from policy development and project review, training and education, and guidance development to providing information papers about various topics concerning Indian Tribes and Native Hawaiian organizations.
+OEE supports the ACHP in a number of ways, including as subject matter experts on laws, executive actions, federal and Tribal policies, and program matters related to Native American issues relevant to the NHPA and Section 106 process.
+OEE reviews projects, trains and educates Tribes and NHOs, provides guidance to ACHP staff and federal agencies on NHPA requirements for Tribal and NHO engagement, and develops information papers about various topics concerning Indian Tribes and NHOs.
 Information papers are different than guidance documents and discuss issues that may inform participants in the Section 106 process.

 Other Native American Resources